Limited Time: 50% Off Labor* – Projects you’ve been putting off just got affordable.

 Step 1: Excavate the Soil Around the Perimeter of your Foundation

-The first step in waterproofing your foundation from the outside is to excavate the soil around your foundation walls.
-Depending on a variety of factors such as site constraints, soil stability, weather conditions, and scope of the project, the soil will be excavated in sections or all at once.
+The first step in exterior foundation waterproofing is to excavate the soil surrounding the foundation walls.
+This creates access to the surface where waterproofing materials will be applied.
+Depending on factors like site access, soil conditions, weather, and overall project scope, excavation may be done in sections or completed all at once.

 Step 2: Clean and Prep Your Foundation Walls